mr-kalll/NLP_Final_Project/README.md

 The data is multilingual and multiclass, requiring models that are accurate and interpretable to support real-world applications in food safety monitoring.

 ## Dataset Used
-The dataset consists of simulated food recall incident reports, sourced from `food_recall_incidents.csv` on Zenodo (DOI: 10.5281/zenodo.XXXXXXX – replace with actual DOI if available; for this project, we used the provided train/valid/test splits).
+The dataset consists of simulated food recall incident reports, sourced from `food_recall_incidents.csv` on Zenodo.

 - **Splits**:
   - Training: 5,082 samples